Skip to content

 While the Somerset Hills plays home to many a power broker and celebrities, there was no one who captured the time and essence of the Somerset Hills quite like Jacqueline Kennedy Onassis.
 While her life was filled with unimaginable tragedy, we look at her life in Bernardsville and Peapack as she turned to family and her equestrian hobby as she resided in the Somerset Hills for over 30 years.

-Jacqueline Kennedy Onassis, nee Jacqueline Lee Bouvier (1953–68), Jacqueline Kennedy or simply Jackie, was born on July 28, 1929 in Southampton, New York.
-She was America’s first lady (1961–63) as the wife of John F. Kennedy, 35th president of the United States.
+Jacqueline Kennedy Onassis, nee Jacqueline Lee Bouvier (1953–68), Jacqueline Kennedy, or simply Jackie, was born on July 28, 1929, in Southampton, New York.
+She was America’s first lady (1961–63) as the wife of John F. Kennedy, the 35th president of the United States.
 Her second husband, Aristotle Onassis, was one of the wealthiest men in the world.
-Jackie died May 19, 1994 in New York City.
+Jackie died on May 19, 1994, in New York City.

 The life of Jacqueline Kennedy Onassis.

-In 1951, Jacqueline met John F. Kennedy, a popular Congressman from Massachusetts, and two years later, after he became a U.S. Senator, he proposed marriage.
+In 1951, Jacqueline met John F. Kennedy, a popular Congressman from Massachusetts.
+Two years later, after he became a U.S. Senator, he proposed marriage.
 On September 12, 1953, the couple wed in St. Mary’s Roman Catholic Church in Newport, Rhode Island.

 “I don’t share the same passion with horses that Jackie does.”